kimono-koans/httm/README.md

 ## Example Usage

-Note: You may need to use `sudo` (or equivalent) to view versions on btrfs datasets.
+Note: btrfs users may need to use `sudo` (or equivalent) to view versions on btrfs datasets, as btrfs snapshot permissions may required root access in order to be visible.

 Print all unique versions of your history file:
 ```bash